 We want scholars who are interested in studying subjects that can improve the social and economic development of your country.
 We’ve chosen priority sectors that can help your country and that New Zealand has expertise in.

 If you can show that your study is connected to any of these sectors, you are more likely to be selected.

 These are the priority sectors:

 - Agri-business management: agricultural economics, agricultural systems and management, rural development, logistics, supply chain and distribution management, value chain development, agriculture marketing, international agribusiness

-- Agriculture production: animal science, veterinary nursing, plant science, horticultural science, soil science
+- Agriculture and primary industry production: animal science, veterinary nursing, plant science, horticultural science, soil science, forestry, fisheries and aquaculture

 - Agriculture trade and technology: phytosanitary, bio-security, biotechnology, agricultural trade